PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 Below are critical red flags to recognize:

-• Behavior: Individuals, including some licensed professionals, may "verify" or aggressively recommend other fire chasers (e.g., a public adjuster recommending a specific contractor, or vice versa) who are waiting nearby to offer services.
+Unsolicited, uninvited salespersons: Individuals, including some licensed professionals, may "verify" or aggressively recommend other fire chasers (e.g., a public adjuster recommending a specific contractor, or vice versa) who are waiting nearby to offer services.
+They may even approach together.
 This often creates a partnership designed to refer clients between the chasing organizations.
+It is a direct conflict of interest.
 If you witness this activity, report it to the CSLB.CA.GOV and INSURANCE.CA.GOV for unfair business practices.

-• Recommendation: If a professional discourages communication with your insurer, withdraw from the conversation.
+Recommendation: If a professional discourages communication with your insurer, withdraw from the conversation.
 Prioritize speaking with your insurance company representative.
-IFF advises against forfeiting 30-40% of your insurance policy coverage before engaging in settlement discussions with your carrier.
-If your insurance carrier demonstrates a consistent pattern of poor behavior or bad faith, then evaluate your options, including consulting legal counsel or a public adjuster who aligns with your recovery goals and budget.
+FireGuide advises against contracting with a Public Adjuster or forfeiting any perecentage of your insurance policy coverage before engaging in settlement discussions with your carrier.
+If your insurance carrier demonstrates a consistent pattern of poor behavior or bad faith, communicate with FireGuide Volunteers.
+If behavior continunes, and there is no hope of good faith negotiations; then evaluate your options, report the behavior to the dept. of CA Insurance, consider consulting legal counsel or third party represenation that aligns with your recovery goals and budget.

 In Summary: Adhering to these guidelines can protect you from unfair business practices and preserve the recovery funds available through your insurance policy.
 Be wary of anyone that comes off the street after an incident or disaster, do not engage with them.
 Conduct your own due diligence using the resources listed below for assistance in navigating your claim.